hazelcast/hazelcast/hazelcast-documentation/src/HazelcastConfiguration/FullConfChapter.md

           .setStatisticsEnabled( "true" );
 ```

-It has below attributes.
+Executor service configuration has the following attributes.

-- pool-size: The number of executor threads per Member for the Executor.
+- `pool-size`: The number of executor threads per member for the Executor.
-- queue-capacity: Executor's task queue capacity.
+- `queue-capacity`: Executor's task queue capacity.
-- statistics-enabled: Some statistics like pending operations count, started operations count, completed operations count, cancelled operations count can be retrieved by setting this parameter's value as "true".
+- `statistics-enabled`: Some statistics like pending operations count, started operations count, completed operations count, cancelled operations count can be retrieved by setting this parameter's value to "true".
 The method for retrieving the statistics is `getLocalExecutorStats()`.

 ### ReplicatedMap Configuration